realiotech/realio-network-docs/docs/02-fullnode/02-setup.md

 ## 9. (Optional) Configure the background service

-To allow your `realio network node` instance to run in the background as a service you need to execute the following command
+To allow your `realio network node` instance to run in the background as a service you need to execute the following command:

 ```bash
 vim /etc/systemd/system/realio-network.service